fatmaserry/Toffee-candy-store/README.md

 ## Troubleshooting:
-- if you encountered a problem during the registration or confirming the order with OTP, try to use Cellular Data instead of WIFI.
+- If you encountered a problem during the registration or confirming the order with OTP, try to use Cellular Data instead of WIFI.

-- If you encounter anyother issues, please contact the project maintainers at: mena7akim@gmail.com fatmaserry16@gmail.com zeyad.alnaggar@gmail.com
+- If you encounter anyother issues, please contact the project maintainers at: mena7akim@gmail.com

+fatmaserry16@gmail.com

+zeyad.alnaggar@gmail.com